AuroraZengfh/ModalPrompt/README.md

 # ModalPrompt

-This repo is the official implementation of paper: **[ModalPrompt: Dual-Modality Guided Prompt for Continual Learning of Large Multimodal Models](https://arxiv.org/abs/2410.05849)**
+This repo is the official implementation of paper: **[ModalPrompt: Towards Efficient Multimodal Continual Instruction Tuning with Dual-Modality Guided Prompt](https://arxiv.org/abs/2410.05849)**

 > ModalPrompt: Dual-Modality Guided Prompt for Continual Learning of Large Multimodal Models
 >